fahuamancaja/TandemTrivia/README.md

  Made for practicing purposes.
 To restart simply hit reload button.

 ## Credentials
  Make your own!
-Though there is a minimum of 4 characterfs and max 8 for Username.
+Though there is a minimum of 4 characters and max 8 for Username.

 ## Project Status
  Complete for version 1.
 Needs work on reiterating instead of statically creating data within tabs in Angular.